 Hi!

-My name is Federico, and I am an Associate Professor in Network Science.
-Before joining CEU (where I was a Research Fellow and an Assistant Professor before my current position) I was a PostDoc at University College London and the Brain & Spine Institute in Paris.
+Before joining CEU (where I was a Research Fellow and an Assistant Professor before my current position) I was a PostDoc at University College London, at the University of Zurich and at the Paris Brain Institute.
 I hold a PhD from Queen Mary University of London (under the supervision of Vito Latora).
 Before that, I received BSc and MSc degrees in statistical physics from Sapienza University of Rome.

 In 2022 I received the Junior Award of the Complex Systems Society: